HEWLETT PACKARD HP 41CX

 The 41CX has four easily accessible extension slots which can be used for ROM modules, a HP-IL connection, card reader, printer, even an HP 67 compatible card reader which translates HP 67 programs to HP 41 programs on the fly.

-The only peripherals I own myself are the HP 82143A Peripheral Printer and the 82104A Card Reader.
+The peripherals I own myself are the HP 82143A Peripheral Printer and the 82104A Card Reader.